Discover#

 --scan-type string Port scan type: SYN (default, requires root) or CONNECT (default "SYN")

---target string Target IP address or FQDN to scan for open ports
+--target string Target IP address, FQDN, CIDR range, or IP range to scan for open ports

 --threads int Number of concurrent threads to use during port scanning (default 25)